Ace-m-t-a/rock-paper-scissors/README.md

-# rock-paper-scissors --> This is my first attempt at using JavaScript to make a
-# simple game with the usage of functions
+# Rock-paper-scissors --> This is my first attempt at using JavaScript to make a simple game with the use of functions